 All of our executive officers, directors and the selling stockholders selling shares with this offering, as well as certain of our large stockholders, are subject to lock-up agreements that restrict their ability to transfer shares of our capital stock for 90 days from the date of this prospectus.
-Upon completion of this offering, based on the number of shares outstanding at September 30, 2017, we will have outstanding 60,276,730 shares of common stock, assuming no exercise of outstanding options or warrants.
-Of these shares, the 7,187,500 shares of Class A common stock issued in our IPO and the stock sold in this offering will be freely tradable immediately, and shares of Class A common stock issuable upon conversion of outstanding Class B common stock will be eligible for sale in the public market on November 21, 2017 following the expiration of the 180-day lock-up period in connection with our additional shares of common stock will be available for sale in the public market beginning 90 days after the date of this prospectus following the expiration of new lock-up agreements between some of our stockholders and the underwriters, in each case subject to volume, manner of sale and other limitations of Rule 144.
+Upon completion of this offering, based on the number of shares outstanding at September 30, 2017, we will have outstanding 60,471,930 shares of common stock, assuming no exercise of outstanding options or warrants other than the exercise of options to purchase 195,200 shares in connection with this offering.
+Of these shares, the 7,187,500 shares of Class A common stock issued in our IPO and the 3,800,000 shares of Class A common stock sold in this offering will be freely tradable immediately, and 338,899 shares of Class A common stock issuable upon conversion of outstanding Class B common stock will be eligible for sale in the public market on November 21, 2017 following the expiration of the 180-day lock-up period in connection with our IPO, up to one million shares of our Class A common stock issuable upon conversion of shares of our Class B common stock will be eligible for sale following the distribution of such shares from Novak Biddle Venture Partners to their limited partners, which distribution may occur on or after December 8, 2017, and 48,145,531 additional shares of common stock will be available for sale in the public market beginning 90 days after the date of this prospectus following the expiration of new lock-up agreements between some of our stockholders and the underwriters, in each case subject to volume, manner of sale and other limitations of Rule 144.
 Morgan Stanley & Co.
 LLC and Goldman Sachs & Co.
 LLC may, in their sole discretion, permit our stockholders who are subject to these lock-up agreements to sell shares prior to the expiration of the lock-up agreements.
 In connection with this offering, Morgan Stanley & Co.
 LLC and Goldman Sachs & Co.
-LLC, on behalf of the underwriters, have consented to the release of these lock-up restrictions with respect to shares of Class A common stock to be sold in this offering by the selling stockholders (including shares of Class A common stock that may be sold by certain selling stockholders upon exercise of the underwriters' option to purchase additional shares), including shares beneficially owned by our directors and executive officers or their affiliated entities.
-The releases will take effect on the pricing of this offering.
+LLC, on behalf of the underwriters, have consented to the release of these lock-up restrictions with respect to 4,370,000 shares of Class A common stock to be sold in this offering by the selling stockholders (including 570,000 shares of Class A common stock that may be sold by certain selling stockholders upon exercise of the underwriters' option to purchase additional shares), including 527,602 shares beneficially owned by our directors and executive officers or their affiliated entities.
+The releases became effective upon the pricing of this offering.